 When we were planning the first leg of our road trip, one place kept popping up - Matera.

-This remarkable city, one of the longest inhabited in the world - and soon to be the European City of Culture - is a no-brainer when planning your Puglia road trip.
+This remarkable city, one of the longest inhabited in the world - and 2019 European City of Culture - is a no-brainer when planning your Puglia road trip.
 Of course, it's not actually in Puglia (something that embarrassingly took us a while to realise), but don't you dare let that put you off.

 We've created a lovely little guide to Matera, full of things to do, where to stay and how to get there - and of course, lots of pretty pictures!